Professor Chris Proud

 Chris worked at the University of Southampton from 2008 – 2014 where he led a substantial research team studying the mechanisms that control protein synthesis and ribosome biogenesis.
 He studied their roles in metabolic diseases such as diabetes, in cancer, in cardiovascular disorders, and in neurological processes.

-He has supervised more than forty MSc or PhD students and almost fifty postdoctoral researchers.
+He has supervised more than forty MSc or PhD students and about fifty postdoctoral researchers.

 In September 2014 Chris moved to Adelaide to take up the position of Theme Leader: Nutrition and Metabolism at the SAHMRI.

-Chris is also a Professor in Molecular and Biomedical Science at the University of Adelaide.
+Chris is also an affiliate Professor in Molecular and Biomedical Science at the University of Adelaide.

 Chris is a member of the Editorial Boards of the Biochemical Journal and f1000 Research.
 He holds a Visiting Professorship at China Ocean University in Qingdao.

 His research at SAHMRI includes studies on the regulation of protein synthesis nutrients and hormones; cancer cell biology; and the molecular mechanisms involved in diet-induced inflammation, insulin resistance and type 2 diabetes.
 Much of this research focuses on protein kinases that control the protein synthesis machinery, i.e., mammalian target of rapamycin (mTOR), eukaryotic elongation factor 2 kinase (eEF2K) and the MAP kinase-interacting kinases (MNKs).

 Since 2016, he has also been Director of the Hopwood Centre for Neurobiology (formally the Lysosomal Diseases Research Unit) at SAHMRI (the HCN)

-He has authored about 250 research papers, review articles and book chapters and has a current ‘h-index’ of 82.
+He has authored almost 300 research papers, review articles and book chapters and has a current ‘h-index’ of 90.